Social wellness

 Complex Needs advocacy

 Kelowna Council endorsed the City’s Complex Needs Advocacy Paper in July 2021 and has been a leading voice in the call for enhanced care and support for B.C. residents with the most complex health and mental health needs.
-In September 2022, the Provincial Government confirmed funding to deliver up to 20 complex care housing and supports spaces in Kelowna.
+In January 2023, Interior Health and the Ministry of Mental Health and Addictions announced the opening of the first complex care housing beds in our community.

 The longer a person experiences homelessness, the more their health and well-being suffers.
 There is a greater likelihood to experience criminal victimization and trauma, substance use and mental health challenges worsen, and social and economic isolation increase; all of which make it more challenging to access services and housing.
 Learn more about complex care in Kelowna.